nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 <a name="token-usage"></a>
 ## Using your Tokens

-Using your token is exactly the same as using a password.
-Enter it when prompted, or store it in your configuration when using automated tools.
+Procedure of using your token is the same as using a password - enter it when prompted, or store it in your configuration file if you are using automated tools.
 Some examples can be found below:

 ### Nuxeoctl